Jitterbone/mythcraft-hud/README.md

-# Mythcraft HUD Module (v1.0.1) 🐲
+# MythCraft HUD Module (v1.0.1) 🐲

 [![Ko-fi](https://img.shields.io/badge/Ko--fi-Support%20Development-FF5E5B?style=flat&logo=kofi&logoColor=white)](https://ko-fi.com/jitterbone)

-A modular, persistent, and highly-integrated contextual HUD for the **Mythcraft** system in Foundry VTT.
+A modular, persistent, and highly-integrated contextual HUD for the **MythCraft** system in Foundry VTT.
 This module replaces the default hotbar with a dynamic interface that provides immediate access to your character's most important actions and information.

 > 💡 **Sister Module Recommendation**:
 > For a completely automated and enhanced MythCraft experience, pair this HUD with the [MythCraft Essence Sheet](https://foundryvtt.com/packages/mythcraft-essence-sheet) module!